Warburton Toll Bridge Amendment Order

 Video ride through of Warburton Bridge Road:

-The consultation closed on Tuesday 18th January 2022.
+The public consultation closed on Tuesday 18th January 2022.

-If you do wish to give oral evidence at the inquiry, you must have provided a 'statement of case' no later than 29th March 2022, to include a list of any documents to which you intend to refer, and include copies of those documents (or relevant extracts from them).
+- Anyone wanting to present oral evidence at the inquiry, must have provided a 'statement of case' no later than 29th March 2022, to include a list of any documents to which you intend to refer, and include copies of those documents (or relevant extracts from them).

-- The Inspector will open the main Inquiry at 10:00am on Tuesday 8 November 2022 at The Village Hotel Warrington, 110 Central Park Square, Warrington, WA1 1QA.
+- The Inspector held the inquiry, which started Tuesday 8 November 2022 at The Village Hotel Warrington, 110 Central Park Square, Warrington, WA1 1QA.

 Statement of Matters